gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 - auto-completion with existing values,
 - locked values,
+- multiple fields with the same property,
-- language selection and pre-selection,
+- language selection and pre-selection by template,
 - creation of a new resource during edition of a resource,
 - autofill multiple fields with external data ([IdRef], and [Geonames] and generic json or xml services).